model-checking/kani-verifier-blog/_posts/2024-12-02-safety-of-methods-for-numeric-primitive-types.md

 We will walk through each part with examples from the Unsafe Integer Methods part of the challenge.

 ## Implementation

 ### 1. Specifying Safety Preconditions
+The following code demonstrates how to specify safety preconditions for an unsafe numeric method `unchecked_add` using function contracts to ensure correct behavior under the stated conditions.

 ```rust
 #[requires(!self.overflowing_add(rhs).1)]
 pub const unsafe fn unchecked_add(self, rhs: Self) -> Self {